chilops/notes/25Day_Terraform.md

 - *If you use terraform restoring the project to original state will be quick and easy.*

-- *Terraform is a hybrid cloud - AWS, GCP, Azure cloud etc*
+- *Terraform is a hybrid cloud - AWS, GCP, Azure cloud etc.*

 *Terraform providers*